 Had I not torn out the old closet two years earlier, there would not have been enough room for the tables.

 I bought two cheap bed sheets to use as table cloths - only $7 each!
 But once unfolded, they had some creases from how they were packed.
 So I stretched the creases a bit by pulling on the sheets and clamping them to the edges of the tables.
-I left them like that for a day.

 My workshop in its